MarkClinton/sporting-mc/README.md

   - Interactive Membership form to allow users to sign up and become a member.
   - Only accepts valid emails.
-  - Includes fields for First Name, Last Name, Email and a choice of Individula or Family Membership.
+  - Includes fields for First Name, Last Name, Email and a choice of Individual or Family Membership.

     <details><summary>Members</summary>